-College of LAS > Academics > Modern Languages > Graduate Programs > Italian (MA) > Degree Requirements
+College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > Italian (MA) > Degree Requirements

 The curriculum of the MA in Italian consists of twelve courses (48 quarter credit hours), divided into two parts: